 What other personal qualities do you think make up an exceptional advisor?

-Please leave your response, as well as any other thoughts, in the comments section below.
+Please leave your response, as well as any other thoughts, in an email to Call Centre Helper.